 “When we’re kite-fishing for sailfish, wahoo will swim right up to the back of the boat,” McElveen says.
 Sometimes — though not often — they’ll eat typical Keys sailfish fishing baits like goggle eyes, pilchards and threadfin herring, but “wahoo usually go for the chunks over anything,” he says.

-McElveen prefers speedo (redtail scad) cross-sections cut about an inch wide.
-“They look more natural than pieces of bonita,” he says, “like something that’s been bitten in half, not just a chunk of meat.”
+McElveen prefers speedo (redtail scad) cross-sections cut about an inch wide for his wahoo baits.
+“They look more natural than pieces of bonito,” he says, “like something that’s been bitten in half, not just a chunk of meat.”
 He stuffs a No. 2 treble hook into the side of a chunk, so it’s completely hidden yet pulls out easily.
 “You want the bait to come right off the hook when they eat,” he says.
 “You’ll get a lot more hookups.”

 He throws three chunks in the water together and then immediately tosses the hooked bait atop.
 “Wahoo get a taste of those first three chunks and have to eat the fourth,” he says, making them less leery of the short piece of No. 3 wire and 40-pound monofilament leader.